Data-driven identification of the spatio-temporal structure of turbulent flows by streaming Dynamic Mode Decomposition: Results

 Having discussed the identification of the dominant spatial feature of the flow, the BZF, we now focus on its temporal structure.
-Figure \ref{fig5} presents spatio-temporally resolved diagrams of the dynamics in a ring located at half-height $z = H/2$ and at radial location $r=r_{u_\phi^\text{max}}$, where the maximum azimuthal velocity is observed, as indicated by the red circle in the schematic drawing shown in figure~\ref{fig5}(a).
-The time evolution of the temperature and vertical velocity fields of the $\Ra = 10^8$-dataset are presented in figure~\ref{fig5}(b) and (c), respectively, while figure~\ref{fig5}(d) corresponds to the time-evolution of the temperature field at $\Ra = 10^9$.
+Figure~\ref{fig5} presents spatio-temporally resolved diagrams of the dynamics in a ring located at half-height $z = H/2$ and at radial location $r=r_{u_\phi^\text{max}}$, where the maximum azimuthal velocity is observed, as indicated by the red circle in the schematic drawing shown in Fig.~\ref{fig5}(a).
+The time evolution of the temperature and vertical velocity fields of the $\Ra = 10^8$-dataset are presented in Fig.~\ref{fig5}(b) and \ref{fig5}(c), respectively, while Fig.~\ref{fig5}(d) corresponds to the time-evolution of the temperature field at $\Ra = 10^9$.
 The original data is shown in the left panels of the respective visualisations and the data reconstructed from the first two dynamic modes is shown in the right panels.
-Visual comparison of the left and right panels confirms again the the zonal flow pattern can be clearly captured with only the first two dynamic modes, the mean flow and the BZF.
-Furthermore, the visualisations clearly identify the BZF as a travelling wave with strongly correlated temperature and vertical velocity fields as can be seen by comparison of figure~\ref{fig5}(b) and (c).
-The travelling wave structure of the BZF is also present at higher $\Ra$, as can be seen in figure~\ref{fig5}(d).
+Visual comparison of the left and right panels confirms again the zonal flow pattern can be clearly captured with only the first two dynamic modes.
+Furthermore, the visualisations clearly identify the BZF as a travelling wave with strongly correlated temperature and vertical velocity fields as can be seen by comparison of Fig.~\ref{fig5}(b) and ~\ref{fig5}(c).
+The travelling wave structure of the BZF is also present at higher $\Ra$, as can be seen in Fig.~\ref{fig5}(d).
 As such, it seems to be a robust feature of the BZF in the Rayleigh-number range considered here.
 However, according to the visualisation the dynamics appear to be slightly more complex at $\Ra= 10^9$ than at $\Ra= 10^8$, hence it remains to be seen to what extent the travelling wave dynamics persist with increasing $\Ra$.

+We now provide a qualitative comparison of time scales between the full data and a reconstruction using only the mean flow and the dynamic modes representing statistically stationary dynamics on the longest time scales presented qualitatively in Fig.~\ref{fig5}.
+For the case $\Ra = 10^8$, the BZF period obtained from the data is 74 free-fall time units, which compares well with the period of 72.96 free-fall time units corresponding to the second DMD mode.
+The relative error between the two amounts to 1.4 $\%$.
+The comparison at higher Rayleigh number for the case $\Ra = 10^9$ results in a larger relative error, the period obtained from the data of 53 free-fall time units compares with a relative error of 8.5 $\%$ to the DMD-period of 57.5 free-fall time units.
+The latter has been calculated using the expression for DMD frequencies in Eq.~\eqref{eq:eigenvalues}.

 In summary, the most prominent spatio-temporal features of rapidly rotating RBC can be identified through sDMD, with the BZF emerging as the dominant dynamic mode.
 The cyclonic motion of the fluid reflected in the azimuthal velocity and the anticyclonic motion of the flow pattern reflected in the temperature and vertical velocity as well as their frequencies are fully reproduced by only the first two dynamic modes.
 These results firmly establish sDMD as a powerful tool for the extraction of dominant coherent structures in turbulent rapidly rotating RBC.